Pre-K Program Policies 2022-2023

-IED pre-k follows the same calendar as Irvington School.
-Therefore, pre-k does not have class during winter and spring break.
-Occasionally, the Portland Public School District changes the calendar without much notice.
+IED generally pre-k follows the same calendar as Portland Public Schools.
+Therefore, pre-k does not have class winter and spring break.
+We may be open on most conference days & teacher planning days.
+Occasionally, the Portland Public School District changes the calendar with little notice.
 While we try to avoid such confusion, we reserve the right to change our calendar when necessary.

-Please enter the building via the playground.
-The small playground outside is a great place to chat with other parents and arrange play dates.
+Please drop off and pick up via the playground.
+When waiting to pick up children, please be respectful to the other teachers at Irvington by being quiet.
+Please do not visit with other parents in the hallway while school is in session.
 Do not bring dogs into the building or tie them up outside near the building.
 These relate to Irvington School’s safety policies.

 IED staff are professionals, who have been chosen for their expertise, as well as their love of children.
 Our teachers have extensive knowledge and experience in early childhood education, and are dedicated to providing a safe, stimulating, and nurturing environment for children.
 Ongoing study and training keep staff up to date in Early Childhood Education, CPR, first aid, and job related skills.